geonetwork/geonetwork-ui/docs/reference/state-management.md

 To handle state change side effects, for instance for asynchronous actions, you can use **Effects**.

-An effect is a subscription to an Observable (mostly to other actions) which often dispatches other actions. (eg `Load` action can dispatch `LoadSuccess` or `LoadFailure` action through effects).
+An effect is a subscription to an Observable (mostly to other actions) which often dispatches other actions. (e.g. `Load` action can dispatch `LoadSuccess` or `LoadFailure` action through effects).

 ### Facades